darrenjacoby/sage-starter/README.md

 ## Base

 Base has been inspired from well documented browser resets [normalize.css](https://github.com/necolas/normalize.css/) and [wipe.css](https://github.com/danilowoz/wipe.css).

-You can chose to remove this folder and add a reset library of your choice.
+Alternatively, you can remove this folder and add a reset library of your choice.

 ## Over to you